David-OConnor/stm32-hal/README.md

 ## Errata

+- Flash wait states for some clock configs may not be set up correctly
 - H7 clocks haven't been tested, are missing features, and likely contain errors
 - H7-specific features are missing
 - Timer 15 can't set PSC on L5 due to a PAC error that's now fixed upstream on GH